 One thing is certain, SIMCA take marine conservation seriously and when diving with a SIMCA buddy, they aren't shy to point out when someone steps out of line and threatens their fiercely protected piece of heaven.

-So it was with a refreshed mind-set that I got onto my homebound flight carrying memories of glorious diving and serene evenings.
-It gave me a sense of peace knowing that I can return for a holiday at any time to the Lankayan Resort, maybe next time with the family, to a place that can be enjoyed by divers of all levels as well as non-divers.
+So it was with a refreshed mind-set that I got onto my homebound flight carrying memories of glorious scuba diving and serene evenings.
+It gave me a sense of peace knowing that I can return for a vacation at any time to the Lankayan Resort, maybe next time with the family, to a place that can be enjoyed by divers of all levels as well as non-divers.
 A true island paradise.

 Written by Diego Bianchi, September 2009